Italian destroyer Audace (D 551)

-Audace (D 551) is the lead ship of the Audace-class destroyer of the Italian Navy.
+Audace (D 551) was the lead ship of the Audace-class destroyer of the Italian Navy.

 Development

 The design of these ships was related to the previous Impavido-class, but they were meant as a decisive improvement over these older vessels.
 They hull was more capable to resist high sea conditions, incorporating an aft superstructure used to accommodating two AB-212 anti-submarine warfare (ASW) helicopters.
 This gave the vessels an ASW capability, with improved sonars and torpedo tubes.

 The superstructures were built with aluminium alloys in two blocks with one mack (this is the combination with the funnels supporting metallic, short trees used for radar equipment) each.
 The distance between the two superstructure blocks was high, as both the propulsion systems were located at midships and over this, the 76 mm gun battery.
 The aft superstructure was dedicated to the Tartar/SM-1 missiles and hangar.

 Due to its anti-aircraft, anti-submarine and anti-ship characteristics, the Ardito was the most modern that had been conceived and built up to then in the field of military naval construction. type, entered service in December 1973.